 We are reducing our carbon footprint

 Our sheep ‘mow’ the orchard for us, so we can cut down on machine mowing, and reduce use of fossil fuels.
 All branches pruned from the orchard are chipped and used as mulch for the trees, along with walnuts shells from our cracking plant.
 All activity is done on-site, meaning we don’t use fossil fuels transporting our nuts for processing.
 We have also reduced inorganic nitrogen input by switching to organic inputs (a 2016 Greenhouse Gas Emission audit on our farm showed this to be a whopping 60% of our carbon footprint, so improving this was a priority for us).
-We plan to audit our progress after harvest in 2021.

 We’re helping soil biological activity and carbon sequestration